Mortgage rates have been rising for the past few weeks and this would mean that homeowners cannot benefit from their refinance.

 Craig Strent, CEO of Maryland-based Apex Home Loans, then said “It’s amazing to see the frenzied pick-up in home buying, as renters get nervous that both home prices and rates will rise quickly.
 They are trying to catch the beginning of the curve here.”

-However, Dan Green (a loan officer from Waterstone Mortgage, Cincinnati) said that his refinance clients are hit the strongest, especially the ones who need lower-cost FHA loans.
+However, Dan Green (a loan officer from Waterstone Mortgage, Cincinnati) said that he refinance clients are hit the strongest, especially the ones who need lower-cost FHA loans.
 They are more indifferent to the current situation.
 “Among the Main Street set, there is little awareness of this month’s change in mortgage rates, let alone the changes of this week.
 There’s been very little panic among rate-shopping households.
-There’s an acceptable, almost, a ‘low rates couldn’t last forever’-like attitude.”
+There’s acceptable, almost, a ‘low rates couldn’t last forever’-like attitude.”

 The 30-year fixed mortgage hit a record low rate of 3.47 percent in December of last year.
 Even though it is still well below historical norms, this small rise is already taking its toll.

 David Fogg, a real estate agent in Burbank, California had concluded – “In my world, it’s clearly slowing the market and pricing.
 Right now I have properties that are well-priced yet sitting on the market unsold.
 Should rates continue to rise, values will likely soften.”